From LTL to COCOA without Detours: Preliminaries

-Let $\bbN = \{0,1,\ldots\}$ be the set of natural numbers including $0$.
-We assume that the reader is familiar with the logic LTL; the formulas of this logic are built over atomic propositions using the standard Boolean operators and the temporal operators $\LTLU$ and $\LTLX$ as well as operators that can be derived from these two, such as $\LTLG$ and $\LTLF$.
-For an LTL formula $\varphi$, we denote its set of models by $L(\varphi)$.
+Let $\bbN = \{0,1,\ldots\}$ denote the set of natural numbers including $0$.
+We assume that the reader is familiar with LTL; its formulas are built over atomic propositions using the standard Boolean operators and the temporal operators $\LTLU$ and $\LTLX$, as well as the derived operators $\LTLG$ and $\LTLF$.
+Familiarity with LDL is not required.
+Satisfaction of LDL and LTL formulas is defined wrt.\ infinite words in $\Sigma^\omega$, where $\Sigma = 2^{\mathit{AP}}$ is the alphabet over atomic propositions $\mathit{AP}$.
+The set of models of an LTL/LDL formula $\varphi$ is denoted by $L(\varphi)$.